jakobzhao/geog371/labs/lab05/readme.md

 Your storymap will at least have the following features:

 - At least five scenes.
 The content of the scenes can be obtained from Internet, historical archives, or even writing up by yourself.
-If you would like to use an external source, please do credit it in the `about page`; (**15 POINTS**)
+If you would like to use an external sources, please do metion others' contribution in the `about page`; (**15 POINTS**)

 - At least two types of thematic layers (to name a few, tileLayer, geojson/WFS Layer, OSM Layer, WMS Layer and etc.).
-These thematic layers can be made by yourself or included from other map providers; (**15 POINTS**)
+These thematic layers can be made by yourself or included from other web map providers; (**15 POINTS**)

 - An about page; and (**5 POINTS**)

 - A favicon;

 - A video or image on the front or end page;

 - A social media button to share the storymap to Facebook. (**5 POINTS**)